cedholm/Hybrid_Model_COVID-19/README.md

 ### 3. Hybrid stochastic model ###
 <br /> &nbsp;&nbsp;
 [Hybrid Model](https://github.com/cedholm/Hybrid_Model_COVID-19/tree/main/Hybrid%20Model)
+<br /> &nbsp;&nbsp;
+The hybrid model calls both the NHP and SDE.
+Ensure all files in the folder are downloaded

 ## How to run MultiStart
 The main file name is COVID_MultiStart.m, which calls COVID_model.m.
 Fixed and fitted parameter values are specific to the version of the code included in each section.
 The fixed parameters are listed in COVID_model.m.